Root Canal Therapy

 Preserve a Damaged Tooth With Gentle Root Canal Therapy

 Dental infection can cause discomfort and threaten your oral and general health.
 Our Allen Park-area dentists, Drs.
 Mark Luria and Rena Allswang, have extensive experience detecting and treating infected teeth.

-Root canal therapy, often referred to simply as root canal, has a reputation for being unpleasant.
+Root canal therapy, often referred to simply as a root canal, has a reputation for being unpleasant.
 However, today's root canal procedures are typically no more uncomfortable than having a cavity filled, especially when performed by an experienced endodontics team.
 You can rest assured our dentists use the most conservative and endodontist-proven techniques to painlessly restore your tooth.